꩜ Well, what is a case study?

 - Cambridge University Press – Case studies across various academic fields.

 - University Digital Libraries – Access to university case study collections.
+(Google almost any university to view)

 - Harvard Business School Case Collection – Extensive business case studies.